FatehAlrhmamAlyeasery/FattahAlrahmanAlyeasery/README.md

 ---

-> "التعلم المستمر هو بوابة المستقبل 💡"
+> "Continuous learning is the gateway to the future 💡"